Agasthii/Spark-Project-BeeConnect/README.md

 Our proposed solution is the development of a revolutionary Smart Bee Hive that integrates advanced technology to enhance beekeeping practices and honey harvesting efficiency while minimizing disruption to both the beekeeper and the bees in the hive.
+This project is still on development and we are hoping to implement it practically in the future.

 <p align="center">
   <img  src="https://github.com/Agasthii/Spark-Project-BeeConnect/assets/125986011/be16ebd3-3eb5-4a9d-b64f-65c64b0de038">